mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "Well, shall we?" asked Shimba.

-It was larger than she had imagined, outfitted with four large foldable sails, two to a side, and three pairs of risers for power in a headwind.
+The "Kutsa um Yansha", as Shimba called it, was larger than she had imagined, outfitted with four large foldable sails, two to a side, and three pairs of risers for power in a headwind.
 The forward hull was adorned with brand new plates of steel which set the ship low in the water.
 But the crew didn't seem bothered by the clearly worrisome display as they played some sort of game on a crate on the dock.

 "What are those plates for?"
 She asked Shimba as she got closer.